bk/pdc/README.md

 The purpose of the `pdf-extension` setting is to ensure that one PDF document is not overwritten by another.
 (The default value of this setting is of course simply `pdf`).

 Note the `m4-config` option here; it is merely a small trick for changing the quote settings for `m4` in a nonobtrusive way and as early in the document as possible.
-It does not affect `pdc` itself.
+It does not affect `pdc` itself, nor has it any special meaning to Pandoc.

 If both `postprocess` and `generate-pdf` are present, all the steps specified in `postprocess` are called before pdf generation is attended to.
 One needs to be aware of this, because it means that if one wishes to do something special both *before* and *after* a PDF file is created one should turn `generate-pdf` off and instead do everything in `postprocess`.
 (Such was the case in the illustrative example for `postprocess` above).